codehub-rony/ldproxy_config_generator/README.md

 # ldproxy service yml generator

 A simple python script for creating basic structure for the service configuration file(`store/entities/services`) for [ldproxy](https://github.com/interactive-instruments/ldproxy).
-Script also generates structure for some api buildingblocks
+Script also generates structure for some api buildingblocks.

 Currently the following building blocks are supported